1. Game Parameters & Safety¶

 1.3.1.
 Team Timeouts¶

-Each team has three timeouts that they can take during the game.
-Team Timeouts may be requested only by the team’s Captain or Designated Alternate.
-Penalized Captains or Designated Alternates cannot request a Team Timeout.
+Each team may take three timeouts during the game.
+Team Timeouts may be requested only by the team’s Captain or Alternate.
+Captains or Alternates currently serving a penalty cannot request a Team Timeout.
 Team Timeouts last for 60 seconds.

 1.3.2.
 Official Reviews¶